 Like many other states, NY State does not mandate sex education (only HIV education), which means any sex education given in schools is not required to be comprehensive, medically accurate, unbiased or secular.
 Even if you already have an open dialogue with your kids about sex — which is fantastic and essential, bravo! — there are still topics and perspectives you may be missing, your child may not feel comfortable discussing everything with you, and there is enormous benefit in community learning, especially regarding topics that don’t often get discussed openly and honestly in public.

 WHO IS IT FOR?

-Kids in 7th & 8th grade (exceptions can be made for mature 6th graders).
+Kids in 6th, 7th & 8th grade (if any 6th graders are young and need more time to mature, we recommend waiting until they’re in 7th grade).
 This is typically an All Genders series, however a Boys cohort and a Girls cohort may be arranged (e.g. for private groups who request it).
 We usually need at least 5 participants to hold a class; if that threshold is not met, that particular class may be canceled and you will be notified at least 24 hours in advance & reimbursed.

 WHAT WILL WE LEARN & DISCUSS?